ukhsa-collaboration/PHEnix/README.md

 ### Samtools

-Samtools can be downloadded from blurb.
+Samtools can be downloaded from https://github.com/samtools/samtools.
 It is used to filter and convert to SAM/BAM files and in mpileup variant caller.

 ### BCFTools

-BCFtools can be downloaded from blurb.
+BCFtools can be downloaded from https://samtools.github.io/bcftools/.
 It is used for calling variants in mpileup.

 ### BWA

-Heng Li's mapper can be downloaded from blurb.
+The BWA mapper can be downloaded from http://bio-bwa.sourceforge.net/.

 ### Bowtie2

-Bowtie2 mapper available from blurb.
+The Bowtie2 mapper is available from http://bowtie-bio.sourceforge.net/bowtie2/index.shtml.

 ### GATK
+GATK is available from https://www.broadinstitute.org/gatk/.
+PLlase read the licencing information before using (https://www.broadinstitute.org/gatk/about/#licensing)
 Set *GATK_JAR* - full path to the GATK Java archive.

 ### Picard
+The Picard tool suite is available from http://broadinstitute.github.io/picard/.
 Picard is needed for GATK to create dictionary of reference fasta.
 Either set *PICARD_TOOLS_PATH* - path to directory where different Picard jars are or set *PICARD_JAR* - path to **picard.jar**.
 Older Picard distributions have many different jars (use first suggestion), where as newer versions have merged all into one jar file.